yacovyit/hiking/docs/codelab.md

 Adding a `Rating` to the proper subcollection only requires calling `.add()`, but we also need to update the `Restaurant` object's average rating and number of ratings to reflect the new data.
 If we use separate operations to make these two changes there are a number of race conditions that could result in stale or incorrect data.

-To ensure that ratings are added properly, we will use a transaction to add ratings to a restaurant.
+To ensure that ratings are added properly, we will use a transaction to add ratings to a trek.
 This transaction will perform a few actions:

-*   Read the restaurant's current rating and calculate the new one
+*   Read the trek's current rating and calculate the new one
 *   Add the rating to the subcollection
-*   Update the restaurant's average rating and number of ratings
+*   Update the trek's average rating and number of ratings

 Open `RestaurantDetailActivity.java` and implement the `addRating` function: